-I am a first-year graduate student in the Linguistics department at the University of California, San Diego, working with Dr. Will Styler and Dr. Marc Garellek, and I will soon be joining the Interdisciplinary Program in Cognitive Science.
-I am also a Visiting Scholar in the Neuroscience of Language Lab at New York University Abu Dhabi, directed by Dr. Liina Pylkkänen and Dr. Alec Marantz.
+I am a researcher and student in the Linguistics department at the University of California, San Diego, working with Dr. Will Styler and Dr. Marc Garellek, I am also a Visiting Scholar in the Neuroscience of Language Lab at New York University Abu Dhabi, directed by Dr. Liina Pylkkänen and Dr. Alec Marantz.

 Prior to arriving at UCSD, I completed my B.A. (’15) in Language and Mind at New York University, working primarily with Dr. Lisa Davidson, and my M.A. (’16) in French Studies at the New York University Institute of French Studies, with a focus on decolonization, marginalization, and gender and sexuality in the context of the contemporary Francophone world.